What Is Mobile App Development?

 ✅ Build a Mobile App First If:

-- You need to work offline reliably
+- Your app needs to work offline reliably

 Real‑World Examples & Expert Insights

-- Twitter Lite PWA: 75% more tweets, 20% lower bounce, 65% more page views
+- Twitter Lite (PWA): 75% more tweets, 20% lower bounce rate

-Tools & Frameworks
+Tools & Frameworks for Mobile App vs Web App

-Web App Tools
+Web App Tools:

-- Analytics: Google Analytics, Hotjar, Mixpanel
+- Analytics: Google Analytics, Mixpanel, Hotjar

-Mobile App Tools
+Mobile App Tools:

-- Cross-platform: React Native, Flutter
+- Cross-Platform: React Native, Flutter

 - Hybrid: Ionic, Cordova